kennethOkwong/Meals-App/README.md

 # Meals App

-Welcome to Meals App, built with flutter.
+Welcome to Meals App, built with Flutter.

 ## Description
-The meals app allow users to:
+The meals app allows users to:
 - Browse meals categories
-- Choose and navigate to read meals incredients
+- Choose and navigate to read meal ingredients
-- Mark meals as favourite
+- Mark meals as favorite
-- Apply filters (Vegan, gluten-free etc.)
+- Apply filters (Vegan, gluten-free, etc.)

 ## Flutter concepts demonstrated in the project
 1. Riverpod state management
 2. Managing Screen stacks
-3. Working with tabs abd side Drawers
+3. Working with tabs and side Drawers
 4. App theming
-5. Firebase database
+5.
-6. Feature-first Architecture
-7. Shared preferences
-8. Dart extension and more

 ## Getting Started
 The first step to testing or running this app is getting the code